 - Don’t utilize this strategy if you’re a bullish or a bearish investor

-In short, writing covered calls in not that risky.
-You already own the stock so really, the primary risk is the loss of value in your stock.
+In short, you are writing covered calls, which is not risky.
+You already own the stock, so the primary risk is the loss of value in your stock.

-The reality is, the sale of the option only limits your opportunity to the upside if the price skyrockets.
-As a result, as long as the stock price doesn’t reach the strike price and the call option gets assigned to you, you won’t have to part with 100 shares.
+In reality, the sale of the option only limits your opportunity to the upside if the price skyrockets.
+As a result, if the stock price doesn’t reach the strike price and the call option gets assigned to you, you won’t have to part with 100 shares.

-Therefore, in theory, if you have a chunk of shares why don’t you practice writing covered calls?
+Therefore, if you have a chunk of shares, why don’t you practice writing covered calls?